dotnet/maui/README.md

 ## Source Code

 This is an evolution of [Xamarin.Forms](https://github.com/xamarin/xamarin.forms).
-Preview releases of Maui will initially be made from [xamarin/xamarin.forms](https://github.com/xamarin/xamarin.forms).
-As we slow development in Xamarin.Forms and near the transition to Maui, code will be moved to this repository.

 ## Xamarin.Forms vs Maui